Welcome

 Our History

-In the summer of 2018, both Arjan Kahlon and Sean Holly enjoyed the experience of shadowing physicians in medical settings.
-They were appreciative of the valuable insight it gave into a possible career in medicine.
-Aware that shadowing was often inaccessible to high schoolers, they collaborated to find a solution that would give their peers wider access to such opportunities.
+In the summer of 2018, Arjan Kahlon and Sean Holly, both appreciative of the valuable insight it gave into a possible career in medicine and aware that shadowing was often inaccessible to high schoolers, collaborated to find a solution that would give their peers wider access to such opportunities.

-Apollo: Youth in Medicine was co-founded in 2018 by Sean Holly, Arjan Kahlon, and John Kepley with the support of the Medical Society of Delaware (MSD) and the Delaware Youth Leadership Network (DYLN).
+Apollo: Youth in Medicine was born in 2018 with the support of the Medical Society of Delaware (MSD) and the Delaware Youth Leadership Network (DYLN).

 Apollo has presented in front of multiple state agencies, including the Delaware Health Care Commission and Delaware Institute for Medical Education and Research, and now hosts students from more than 2 dozen high schools across Delaware, becoming the first state-wide high school physician shadowing program in the US.